 Trial and Error: I spent 2016 through 2018 trying to heal myself through food and lifestyle by troubleshooting my own health using internet research (spoiler alert: it worked and then it didn’t….it worked and then it didn’t…it worked… until it didn’t at all).
 During this time, I went to an integrative health doctor, but we never uncovered the source of my symptoms and our efforts to improve my gut health were minimal.

 The Resolution: Deciding once and for all I couldn’t figure out my gut issues by myself, I made 2019 the year of the doctor.
 It took many attempts to find the right practitioner, but I got in contact with Dena Norton in July of 2019 and it has all been uphill from there.
+She was the person who developed my gut healing protocol, enabling me to get back to health.

 The Year of the Doctor (2019):